JKSmate01/Zcryption/README.md

 **DO NOT RENAME OR MODIFY THE 'list.xlsx' FILE!**

 **FOR SAFETY DO NOT KEEP YOUR 'list.xlsx' FILE IN THE SAME FOLDER OR DIRECTORY.
-IF SOMEONE MANAGES TO STEAL THAT FILE THEY COULD DECRYPT ALL YOUR ZIP ARCHIVES!**
+IF SOMEONE MANAGES TO STEAL THAT FILE, THEY COULD DECRYPT ALL YOUR ZIP ARCHIVES!**

 - The program creates **password-protected zip archives for each file** in the list, using the corresponding password and destination file name.
 It also updates the list with the encrypted file information.
 - For **decryption**, the program **extracts files from the password-protected zip archives** **using** the passwords from **the list**.